nickmaleki/nickmaleki/README.md

 [![Nick Maleki on LinkedIn](https://img.shields.io/badge/-nicholas%20maleki-093f79?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/nicholas-maleki/)](https://www.linkedin.com/in/nicholas-maleki/) [![Nick Maleki on Twitter](https://img.shields.io/badge/-malekinick-093f79?&style=for-the-badge&logo=twitter&logoColor=white&link=https://twitter.com/malekinick)](https://twitter.com/malekinick)

-About me:
+About:
 - Co-Founder of [Recursion](https://github.com/recursion-computing)
 - Computer Science M.S. and Minor in Mathematics from The University of North Carolina at Charlotte
-- Most of my repos are not held here
+- These are not the repos you are looking for 🧅